Please make sure to read all Rules and Regulations before participation.

 - When registering you MUST CLICK A PAYMENT METHOD AND CLICK SUBMIT in order to complete your registration.
 Entries will only be processed if accompanied by full payment.

-- All entries must be completed online and paid in full no later than 30 days before the competition date to receive 10% discount!
+- All entries must be completed online and paid in full no later than 30 days before the competition date to be eligible for any discounts.

 - All payments must be made in full by the 30 day deadline to be included in the schedule.